Transforming Ordinary Prime Lenses into Super-Macros

 Increasing to 3:1+ with the Nikkor 20m f/2.8 AI-S:

 Keep in mind that Nikon’s standard front-filter size is 52mm.
 This is the dimension around which the BR-2A is based.
 The important lenses that you can reverse mostly have this dimension as well, including the 55mm f/2.8 Micro AI-S (1x), the 50mm f/1.2 AI-S (1.1x), the 35mm f/1.4 AI-S (1.8x), the 28mm f/2.8 AI-S (2.1x), and the 24mm f/2.8 AI-S (2.6x).
 However, if you want to get even closer, you will need to move to a Nikkor 20mm AI-S (3.4x), but this now needs an additional adapter: the BR-5:

 The BR-5 allows you to thread the 62mm front filter of the 20mm AI-S lens to the BR-2A (52mm), which in turn then mounts onto your camera.
 However, like the BR-3, the BR-5 is discontinued, but you can still find it on Ebay.
 You can also purchase a Sensei-PRO 62-52mm Step-Down Ring, which does the same thing.
 Either way, it involves one extra ring assembly effort, and once assembled, your setup looks like this:

 As before, keep in mind, while the 20mm reversed on a full-frame offers 3.4x magnification (10.6mm edge-to-edge coverage), when the same lens is reversed on an APS-C, it reaches a ~5.2x effective magnification (only 6.9mm of subject will fill a DX frame).

-So there you have it, we’re now ready to shoot super-macro!
+So there you have it, the easiest and least-expensive way to shoot super-macro.